nicktsan/nuxt_portfolio_website/content/blog/cookiedeck-toy-blog.md

 #   - blog
 ---

-I've completed the "toy" version of my deckbuilding website: "CookieDeck", which is currently a barebones website with little to no styling, but has the core functionality needed to create and edit deck lists for Cookie Run: Braverse.
+I'm thrilled to announce that I've completed the "toy" version of CookieDeck, a deck-building website for Cookie Run: Braverse enthusiasts!
+This initial version looks simple and bare bones, but it contains all the essential functionality required to create and edit deck lists.
+While there's still a lot of polishing and styling work to do, this milestone marks a significant step towards a fully functional and user-friendly platform.
+Let’s dive into what’s been built so far and what you can expect as we move forward!

 Here is the landing page.
 It has a search bar that allows users to search for publicly visible decks.
 ![cookiedeck_landing_page](/images/blog/cookiedeck-toy-blog/landing_page.PNG)